nrwl/workshop-nx-labs/rxjs/lab-1.md

 ##### In `search-tickets.component.ts`

  1. subscribe to `assignedToUser.valueChanges` and make a call to the `UserService.users` method (pass in the `value` for the search term).
-Subscribe to that Observable and update the `users` property with the server results.
+Subscribe to that Observable and update the `usersFound` property with the server results.
  2. Save the `subscription` reference and implement `OnDestroy` to unsubscribe from the subscription.
  3. The Ticket Search will display a list of matching tickets using `searchResults$ | async`.
 When the `submit` button is clicked, search for tickets using `TicketService.searchTickets`.
 You can use the `FormControl.value` property to get the value from the form field (example: `this.searchTerm.value`).